Figure 1: A screenshot of the CIE Sky app running within a web browser.

-The CIE standard defines a set of 15 standard sky types that represent different sky conditions - from overcast to cloudless and with varying levels of direct sunlight.
+The CIE standard defines a set of 15 general sky types that represent different sky conditions - from overcast to cloudless and with varying levels of direct sunlight.
 An additional 16th type is given that is based on a much simpler mathematical model for overcast skies defined and used by CIE prior to this standard.
 Each sky type uses a specific configuration of these five coefficients.
 You can select any of these sky types using the list box adjacent to the coefficient sliders.

 The values for each sky coefficient can also be calculated from measured values of direct and diffuse illuminance and/or irradiance.
 Direct beam refers to sunlight coming directly from the Sun and its corona, as measured on a surface whose normal points directly at it.
 Diffuse horizontal refers to skylight coming from the rest of the sky dome as measured on a completely unobstructed horizontal surface.